awsdocs/aws-rust-developer-guide-v1/doc_source/lambda.md

     match response {
         Ok(_) => {
             tracing::info!(
-                "Successfully stored the incoming request in S3 with the name '{}'", &filename
+                filename = %filename,
+                "data successfully stored in S3",
             );

             // Return `Response` (it will be serialized to JSON automatically by the runtime) Ok(Response {
                 req_id: event.context.request_id,
                 body: format!(
-                    "the lambda has successfully stored the your request in S3 with name '{}'", filename
+                    "the lambda has successfully stored the your data in S3 with name '{filename}'" ),
-                ),
             })
         }
         Err(err) => {
             // In case of failure, log a detailed error to CloudWatch. tracing::error!(
+                err = %err,
+                filename = %filename,
-                "failed to upload file '{}' to S3 with error: {}", &filename,
+                "failed to upload data to S3"
-                err
             );

             Err(Box::new(Response {
                 req_id: event.context.request_id,
-                body: "The lambda encountered an error and your message was not saved".to_owned(), }))
+                body: "The lambda encountered an error and your data was not saved".to_owned(), }))
         }
     }